 “It’s easy to say you don’t care about the content in your profiles – You’re a human being!
 You have a drink from time to time!
 You complain!
 It’s a free world!
 It sure is, and all the power to you.
 Just remember… You won’t be in your twenties forever, and one day that free spirit of yours may come back to haunt you…”

-This is so true, and very similar to a tattoo that maybe intrigued the old us but makes the present us uneasy.
+This is so true, and very similar to a tattoo that once intrigued the old us but now makes the present us uneasy.
 The bottom line is that we cannot control what happens in the future, but we can educate ourselves and others so that we can make better sense of the digital world.

 Cat.
 “How Are You Defining Your Digital Identity?”.
 Binary Tattoo. http://www.binarytattoo.com/about-us/